fregu856/TSRT10_sim/README.md

 - $ rosrun gazebo_ros gzclient

 Run a test controller to check that everything is working:
-Place "test_controller.py" in ~/AA203/AA203_project/catkin_ws/src/turtlebot_control/scripts, make it executable and build the package.
+- Place "test_controller.py" in ~/TSRT10_sim/catkin_ws/src/Balrog/python_scripts, make it executable and build the package.
-$ roslaunch asl_turtlebot turtlebot_sim.launch
+- $ roslaunch asl_turtlebot turtlebot_sim.launch
-$ rosrun turtlebot_control test_controller.py (in another terminal)
+- $ rosrun Balrog test_controller.py (in another terminal)
-The robot should now move to the coordinate (1, 1).
+- The robot should now move to the coordinate (1, 1).

+Simulate the robot in the TSRT10 test area:
+- Create a launch directory in ~/TSRT10_sim/catkin_ws/src/Balrog.
+- Place the file Balrog_launch.launch in the launch directory.

+Test area:
+- The square is 8x8 meters.
+- All obstacles are 1x1 meter squares.

 *******